OpenBoardnet/SysML-v2-Boardnet/README.md

 # The "OpenBoardNet" as a SysML v2 library

 This is the "OpenBardnet" as a SysML v2 library for modeling automotive boardnet architectures.
-It runs with the SysML v2 tool "SysMD" and makes use of its extensions for
+It runs with the SysML v2 tool "SysMD", for example.

-- interactive modeling
-- analysis by constraint propagation
+The SysML v2 library provides an overall framework for creating instances of boardnet architectures.
+For this purpose, we consider the use cases

+1. ***Interactive modeling of an instance of a in-vehicle network.***
+For this case, the SysML v2 library provides the definitions of views, parts, requirements, etc.

+2. ***Analysis of instances of in-vehicle networks.***
+In this case, the library provides definitions of calculations that permit checking the consistency.
+Such calculations are done by the tool SysMD, for example.

 Note that it is not yet uploaded as we are doing some final quality assurance of the models.